Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: Possible S4BDCs in the Earth--Moon System

 where $M=m_1'+2m_2'+m'$ is the unit of mass, $m_2'=m_3'$ and $m'=m_4'>0$ is an independent variable.
 Similarly to Case \ref{em:b}, we introduce the mass value $m''=m'/m_1'$.

-Similarly to Case \ref{em:b}, we studied configurations for values of $m''$ between 0 and 1.
+Similarly to Case \ref{em:b}, we studied configurations for values of $m''$ between zero and one.
 There is a unique convex configuration for any mass composition.
-We deduced the number of concave configurations from Fig. \ref{fig:e_number}, based on the descriptions in Fig. \ref{fig:concave_diag} and Table \ref{tab:concave_nr}, where the points $(m_1,m_2)$, calculated by using Eqs. (\ref{eq:e_mass}), are displayed and coloured according to the value of $m''$.
+We deduced the number of concave configurations from Figure~\ref{fig:e_number}, based on the descriptions in Figure~\ref{fig:concave_diag} and Table \ref{tab:concave_nr}, where the points $(m_1,m_2)$, calculated by using Equation~(\ref{eq:e_mass}), are displayed and coloured according to the value of $m''$.
 The coloured curve crosses the curve $M_{m_1}$ when $m''=\nu=0.0137$.
-Table \ref{tab:e_nr} lists the number of concave configurations (that changes between 0 and 2) depending on the value of $m''$.
+Table \ref{tab:e_nr} lists the number of concave configurations (that changes between zero and two) depending on the value of $m''$.

-We calculated the locations of the bodies $m_3'$ and $m_4'$ relative to the bodies $m_1'$ and $m_2'$ based on the value of $m''$, where the four bodies can form a deltoid-type central configuration containing the Earth-Moon axis (see Fig. \ref{fig:case_c}).
-In Figs. \ref{fig:e_convex} and \ref{fig:e_concave}, the curves $M_i$ and $S_i$, coloured according to the value of $m''$, indicate the positions of the bodies $m_3'$ and $m_4'$, respectively, with respect to $m_1'$ (Earth) and $m_2'$ (Moon).
+We calculated the locations of the bodies $m_3'$ and $m_4'$ relative to the bodies $m_1'$ and $m_2'$ based on the value of $m''$, where the four bodies can form a deltoid-type central configuration containing the Earth--Moon axis (see Figure~\ref{fig:case_c}).
+In Figures~\ref{fig:e_convex} and \ref{fig:e_concave}, the curves $M_i$ and $S_i$, coloured according to the value of $m''$, indicate the positions of the bodies $m_3'$ and $m_4'$, respectively, with respect to $m_1'$ (Earth) and $m_2'$ (Moon).

-In Fig. \ref{fig:e_convex}, the curves $M_1$ and $S_1$ represent the locations of the bodies $m_3'$ and $m_4'$, respectively, leading to convex configurations.
+In Figure~\ref{fig:e_convex}, the curves $M_1$ and $S_1$ represent the locations of the bodies $m_3'$ and $m_4'$, respectively, leading to convex configurations.
 As the value of the $m''$ grows, the body $m_4'$ heads toward the Lagrangian point $L_4$, while the body $m_3'$ departing from it is getting farther away.
-The colours do not match in Figs. \ref{fig:e_number} and \ref{fig:e_convex}.
-Both colour-scales takes values between 0 and 1, but it is linear in Fig \ref{fig:e_number}, and logarithmic in Fig. \ref{fig:e_convex} for better visibility.
+The colours do not match in Figures~\ref{fig:e_number} and \ref{fig:e_convex}.
+Both colour-scales takes values between zero and one, but it is linear in Figure \ref{fig:e_number}, and logarithmic in Figure~\ref{fig:e_convex} for better visibility.